okopac/okopac.github.io/_posts/2016-10-09-welcome-to-jekyll.markdown

 gates are responsible for combining together units from previous gates in the network before passing them into one of the second set of single input/output gates.

-The `Sigmoid` and `TanH` gates are both fairly simple in comparison, in that they have a single input and perform a simple mathematical transformation to create an output value.
-These transformations are non-linear, as shown below.
-This non-linearity help the neural network represent more complex functions.
+The `Activation` gates are both fairly simple in comparison, in that they have a single input and perform a simple mathematical transformation to create an output value.

+Typically these transformations are non-linear, as shown by the `Sigmoid` and `TanH` gates below.
+This non-linearity help the
+neural network represent more complex functions.
 You'll find these referred to as activation gates, basically determining what input signal is required to 'fire' the output.
+We see how the `Sigmoid` and `TanH` gates map the input value onto the domain `0 -> 1` and `-1 -> 1` respectively.

 <img src="{{baseurl}}/assets/sigtan.png" align="center"/>